stormzer0/dark-market0/_posts/2025-03-30-cost-of-contraband.md

 The incentive structure within these organizations has striking parallels to the Valley's approach to innovation:

--Internal competition driving efficiency: Cells within cartels like Sinaloa compete for territory, resources, and recognition of competency from the core organization.
+  - Internal competition driving efficiency: Cells within cartels like Sinaloa compete for territory, resources, and recognition of competency from the core organization.
 This internal market creates powerful incentives to maximize profitability.

--Venture capital-like resource allocation: The core cartel leadership allocates resources to cells showing the greatest profit potential, similar to how VC firms distribute capital among portfolio companies.
+  - Venture capital-like resource allocation: The core cartel leadership allocates resources to cells showing the greatest profit potential, similar to how VC firms distribute capital among portfolio companies.

--Failure tolerance with rapid iteration: Failed initiatives (whether new trafficking routes, product formulations, or distribution methods) are quickly abandoned without threatening the overall organization, allowing for rapid experimentation.
+  - Failure tolerance with rapid iteration: Failed initiatives (whether new trafficking routes, product formulations, or distribution methods) are quickly abandoned without threatening the overall organization, allowing for rapid experimentation.

 Cells could either swim against the current to compete with better equipped teams in the capital and labor intensive cocaine industry or for as little as a few thousand dollars' worth of chemical precursors they could synthesize millions of dollars' worth of the most addictive substance known to mankind and ship it via UPS to their distribution partners.